22 avenue Pierre 1er de Serbie, PARIS, 75016.

 advertising pages of magazines.
 In particular, he uses dictionary definitions.
 His work is a linguistic analysis of the relationship between words, things and images.

-Among his most famous works, the series One and three 1965 which appears as a first investigation.
-This work consists of an object, its photographic reproduction on a scale of 1 and its dictionary definition, and consists in the fact that the buyer can make the photograph himself of the chair of the art center in which the work would be exhibited.
+Among his most famous works, the series One and three 1965 appears as a first investigation.
+This work consists of an object, its photographic reproduction on a scale of 1 and its dictionary definition.
+It consists in the fact that the buyer can make the photograph himself of the chair of the art center in which the work would be exhibited.

-The aim of his work is to “produce meaning”, even if it means banishing the aesthetic aspect of the work.
-Basing himself on a tautology: “Art is the definition of art”, he affirms that art is language, that art belongs to the domain of ideas, that it has nothing to do with aesthetics or tastes.
-He speaks about “artistic proposals” rather than ” artworks”.
+The goal of his work is to “produce meaning”, even if it means banishing the aesthetic aspect of the work.
+He bases himself on a tautology: “Art is the definition of art”.
+Joseph Kosuth affirms that the art is language and that the art concerns the domain of the ideas.
+Art has nothing to do with aesthetics or taste.
+He speaks of “artistic proposals” rather than “works”.